aerospike/act/README.md

 #### 5. Evaluate Device(s) by the Standard Pass/Fail Criteria
 -------------------------

+##### Passing the Load Test
-To deploy a device(s) in production, Aerospike expects it to be able to perform consistently as follows:
+To deploy a device(s) in production, Aerospike expects it to be able to perform consistently for the 3x test:

-In any one-hour period for normal load , we must find that:
+In any one-hour period for normal load, we expect that:

- - fewer than 5% of transactions exceed 1 ms
+ - fewer than 5% of transactions fail to complete in 1 ms
- - fewer than 1% of transactions exceed 8 ms
+ - fewer than 1% of transactions fail to complete in 8 ms
- - fewer than 0.1% of transactions exceed 64 ms
+ - fewer than 0.1% of transactions fail to complete in 64 ms

-The **max** line of the output shows the highest value and the values on the max line should not exceed the values specified above for failures.
+The **max** line of the output shows the highest values observed in any single slice and the values on the max line should not exceed the values specified above.

+In the example output above, the drive passes because the worst performance in any slice was 2.7% of transactions failing to complete within 1 ms, 0.73% of transactions failed to complete in less than 8 ms and no transactions failed to complete within 64 ms.

-A single device which does not violate these thresholds for 48 hours is considered production-worthy.
+A device(s) which does not exceed these error thresholds in 24 hours passes the load test.

+##### Passing the Stress Test
+When doing stress testing, a device passes the test if ACT runs to completion, regardless of the number of errors.

 ## Tips and Tricks
 -----------------